meghana1a/Optical_Character_Recognition/README.md

 # Optical_Character_Recognition
-A Deep Learning model to detect words from images
+This is a Deep Learning model to detect words from images.
+It is tested in the lnguages Tamil, English and Hindi.